meadowdata/meadowrun/docs/tutorial/azure_vm.md

-# Run Meadowrun on Azure VMs
+# Run a Python function on Azure VMs

 This page walks you through running a function on an Azure VM using your local code and libraries.